big-o/transvec/README.rst

     >>> ru_model = gensim.downloader.load("word2vec-ruscorpora-300")
     >>> en_model = gensim.downloader.load("glove-wiki-gigaword-300")

-Let's say you don't have the resources to train a model that understands both languages well (and you probably don't).
+Now assume you don't have the resources to train a single model that understands both languages well (and you probably don't).
 It would be nice to take advantage of the knowledge we have in these two pre-trained models instead.
 Let's use the Russian model to compare Russian words and the English model to compare English words:

 .. code-block:: python